cpm-cmake/CPM.cmake/README.md

 ## Advantages

 - **Small and reusable projects** CPM takes care of all project dependencies, allowing developers to focus on creating small, well-tested frameworks.
-- **Cross-Plattform** CPM adds projects via `add_subdirectory`, which is compatible with all cmake toolchains and generators.
+- **Cross-Platform** CPM adds projects via `add_subdirectory`, which is compatible with all cmake toolchains and generators.
 - **Reproducable builds** By using versioning via git tags it is ensured that a project will always be in the same state everywhere.
 - **Recursive dependencies** Ensures that no dependency is added twice and is added in the minimum required version.
 - **Plug-and-play** No need to install anything.
 Just add the script to your project and you're good to go.